 We have been selling Talley Products since 1997

 We accept all major credit cards: Visa, MasterCard, American Express, personal checks, certifed checks, postal money orders and PayPal.
 Do not send cash.

 You can order in three convenient ways:

-1. On-line Shopping Cart (this shopping cart performs best when using Google Chrome, Mozilla Firefox, or Safari.....
+1. On-line Shopping Cart (This shopping cart performs best when using Google Chrome, Mozilla Firefox, or Safari.....
 Some problems have been reportrd with Windows 8.1 when using Internet Explorer (No Shared Cipher Error)...
 You can be confident that your information is safe as your order takes place on our secure server.

 2. Phone Orders ...
 907 444 5751 voice and text -- call anytime 7 days a week, If we don't answer leave a voice mail and we will get back to you ASAP...

 3. PayPal using our paypal email address: firstname.lastname@example.org

 Call us if you have any questions or email us at our preferred address: email@example.com

 What items are available?
 2014 List of Talley Products PDF File